danilocick/MP06-StatsOn-Hibernate-JPA/Tutorial.md

 </persistence>
 ```

+5. Create database statson;

+6. Change owner to usuario, grant privileges:
+> ALTER DATABASE statson OWNER TO usuario;
+> GRANT ALL ON DATABASE statson TO usuario;

+7. Load tablas.sql

+8. Create folders Docs, Entities, Main and Properties

-5. Create orm.xml: Exists two ways to implements the anotate the entities of a columns:
+8. Create orm.xml: Exists two ways to implements the anotate the entities of a columns:

     1. with orm.xml, here you use a mapping resource that you specify your content